For training and technical assistance needs or questions, please email info@CARE-Act.org.

 County BH agencies shall report aggregate data on all inquiries received about the CARE Act.
 CARE inquiries include, but are not limited to, inquiries received by phone, warmlines, voicemail messages, emails, and in-person conversations or consultations.
 The intent of these data requirements is to quantify county BH efforts related to CARE inquiries and connections to services and supports, prior to CARE petition.

-For counties utilizing SurveyMonkey to submit CARE data, a new SurveyMonkey Form link will be provided to submit data on aggregate CARE inquiries.
-For counties utilizing the Data File Templates, the Data File Templates for Data Dictionary 2.0 will include a new “CARE Inquiries” tab where counties will enter this data in aggregate, as defined in the Data Dictionary 2.0.
+For counties utilizing SurveyMonkey to submit CARE data, a new SurveyMonkey Form is available to submit data on aggregate CARE inquiries.
+For counties utilizing the Data File Templates, Option A and Option B for Data Dictionary 2.0 will now include a new “CARE Inquiries” tab where counties will enter this data in aggregate, as defined in the Data Dictionary 2.0.

 System Referrals